appsmithorg/appsmith-docs/website/docs/connect-data/reference/airtable.md

 </dd>

 ## Troubleshooting

 If you are experiencing difficulties, you can refer to the [Datasource troubleshooting guide](/help-and-support/troubleshooting-guide/action-errors/datasource-errors) or contact the support team using the chat widget at the bottom right of this page.

+## See Also

+- [Display and Lookup Data in Table](/build-apps/how-to-guides/display-search-and-filter-table-data) - Learn how to display query results in a Table and enable users to look up data with ease.
+- [Search and Filter Table Data](/build-apps/how-to-guides/search-and-filter-table-data) - Guide on adding search and filter functionality to Tables for better data navigation.
+- [Update Data](/build-apps/how-to-guides/submit-form-data) - Understand how to update data in your application using Form widget.
+- [Insert Data](/build-apps/how-to-guides/insert-data) - Step-by-step instructions on inserting new records into your database using Form widget.